adamradocz/DesignPatternsInCSharp/DesignPatternsInCSharp/Behavioral/Iterator/README.md

 ![Iterator UML Diagram](iterator.svg)

-GoF Definition: Provide a way to access the elements of an aggrefate object sequentially without exposing its underlying representation.
+GoF Definition: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ## Elements of the State Pattern